dfischer/gitlab-notify-slack/README.md

 # gitlab-notify-slack

-Go script to notify slack channel from a gitlab build
+Notify slack channel from a gitlab build